BryantIT/angular-concepts-readme/README.md

 If we weren't using a single page application and instead the server was rendering the page for us, the barista would have simply thrown out the drink and remade it with marshmallows - what a waste!

-If you've touched on MVC before, you might have learnt it a little differently.
+If you've touched on MVC before, you might have learned it a little differently.
 Not to worry!
 MVC in the frontend is slightly different, but the main concepts still apply!

 ### MVVM (Model-View-ViewModel)